Bill/Bill.github.io/_posts/2015-11-01-hamstar-transforms-immutable-ruby-collections-better.markdown

 => Hamster::Hash[:task_definition => Hamster::Hash[:task_definition_arn => "some-arn-string", :container_definitions => Hamster::Vector[Hamster::Hash[:name => "front", :image => "nginx:1.9"], Hamster::Hash[:name => "my-python-web-app", :image => "my-python-web-app:latest"]]]]
 {% endhighlight %}

 You can see the Clojure philosophy at work here.
 An array or vector is very much like a hash in that an array maps keys to values.
 In the case of an array or vector the keys all happen to be natural numbers.
-Hamster has stacked the deck by providing a core set of methods on both `Hamster::Vector` and `Hamster::Hash`, that `update_in` can rely on, specifically `fetch(key,default)` and `put(key,val)`.
+Hamster has stacked the deck by providing a core set of methods on both `Hamster::Vector` and `Hamster::Hash`, that `update_in()` can rely on, specifically `fetch(key,default)` and `put(key,val)`.
 We Rubyists call this duck typing.
 Hamster's `update_in` is described in the [*Transformations* section of the Hamster API doc](http://www.rubydoc.info/github/hamstergem/hamster/master#Transformations).
 Hamster defines [a mix-in module called `Associable`](http://www.rubydoc.info/github/hamstergem/hamster/master/Hamster/Associable) that implements `update_in()` for classes that meet the criteria.

-## One More Mile To Go&mdash;Stay Strong
+## Not Quite There&mdash;We Need Something More

 This would be great if we always knew the index of the Vector element that we wanted to update.
 But in general we do not.
 What we really want to do is update whatever Vector element is a Hash with `:name` equal to `'front'`.
 Instead of specifying Vector offset '0' we'd like to specify the element whose _value_ meets our criterion.

-What if we had a function called `update_having` that could take a different kind of path specification e.g.
+What if we had a function called `update_having()` that could take a different kind of path specification e.g.

+{% highlight ruby %}

-update_having: :task_definition, :container_definitions, [:name,'front'], :image
+update_in():     :task_definition, :container_definitions, 0,               :image
-update_in:     :task_definition, :container_definitions, 0,               :image
+update_having(): :task_definition, :container_definitions, [:name,'front'], :image
+{% endhighlight %}

 I've created [a little gem called Hamstar](https://rubygems.org/gems/hamstar) that does just that.
 Dig: